220207-java-enterprise/Aiza_Foundations_Project/README.md

 5. Now you can use the API in Postman.

 # License
-This project uses the following license: <license_name>.
+This project uses the following license: